 Helena Wentzlaff’s quilts are to quilting what Mt.
 Rushmore, apple pie and country living represent in American folklore.
 Heritage, home and roots.
 There’s no question one of her quilts could be shown around the world and people would identify it as one of the more wonderful things made in our country.

 For some, the creative itch starts with color or texture, but Helena loves fabric.
 Her sewing room has lovely north facing light and is beautiful with built-ins, sewing areas and big closets that have shelves filled with folded yardage sorted by color.
 Helena has sewn her entire life–clothing, coat and undergarments, too.
 First for herself and then for her children.
 But it was a mere 30 years ago when she started to quilt.
-Taking a community ed class, she soon found herself working in a quilt shop (the basis for early stash acquisition)!
-Helena’s grandkids encourage her with many requests!
+Taking a community ed class, she soon found herself working in a quilt shop (the basis for early stash acquisition) and Helena’s grandkids encourage her with many requests.